LaraFB/3-ano/README.md

 ###### Acceptance Criteria

-- After logging in, I should have an initial panel that shows my weekly balance, in order to show the money I have set aside for that week, as well as a balance of what I have already spent.
+- After logging in, I should have an initial panel.
-- Furthermore, the software must have a very visible option to enter my expenses.
+- Furthermore, the software must have a very visible entry to enter my expenses.
-- I should be able to enter the amount spent, the date, a brief description and choose an existing category (e.g. food, canteen meals, tuition fees, transport, gym) or create a new one.
-I must be able to visualize graphs or clear and short information in each category about the monthly and weekly balance sheets.
+- I should be able to enter the amount spent, the date, a optional description and choose an existing category (e.g. food, canteen meals, tuition fees, transport, gym) or create a new one.
-- I should receive reminders if I exceed preset spending limits.
+- The system must validate if the mandatory fields are filled in correctly.
+- After entry, expenses should be recorded and displayed in a list or panel in the application.
+- It should be possible to edit or delete previously entered expenses.

 ***

 ##### User Story 3

 As a student, I want to analyze my spending patterns, So that I can better understand where my money is going and make informed financial decisions.

 (Como estudante, quero analisar os meus gastos (X), para entender para onde vai o meu dinheiro e tomar melhores decisões (C) ).